tModLoader/tModLoader/PortingNotes_1.4.5.md

   - For example: ArmorSetBonuses.BuildLookup, ItemID.Sets.PostSetupContent
   - Someone should "find all references" on each XID.Count field to find any remaining content arrays that need to be resized (CB done ItemID, TileID, WallID).
 - LocalizedText.Value not working currently. `if (_value is VariableText variableText && variableText.TryFormat(Lang.GetGlobalSubstitution, out var formatted))` was crashing.
 Text substitutions will need to be reinstated as well as merging tml localization features (pluralization) with new 1.4.5 localization features.
+- Make a checklist of all TML hooks and have others QC each method behavior?
+- TileID.Sets.IsAMechanism changed to TileID.Sets.Wiring.IsAMechanism. tModPorter done.
+The function of the set might have changed, investigate and update docs.
+- NPCID.Sets.ShouldBeCountedAsBossForBestiary renamed to ShouldBeCountedAsBoss. tModPorter done.
+(TODO: Verify where it is now used and update docs if necessary)
+- BuffID.Sets.LongerExpertDebuff -> BuffID.Sets.BuffTimeIsExtendedWithGameDifficulty. tModPorter done.
+Docs remarks might also now be wrong.
+Also doc BuffTimeIsExtendedByDeadCellsPotionStationBuff
+- ItemID.Sets.BonusAttackSpeedMultiplier renamed to BonusMeleeSpeedMultiplier. tModPorter done. (double check that this doesn't only apply to melee weapons.
+I think it isn't limited currently)

 # New Fields that might need more documentation